 His favorite childhood game was “hide and seek”.
 TomBat and his best friend, AnonymousBat, liked to make the most out of the caves in the neighborhood and used the winding galleries as their perfect hiding place.

 One day, the two friends decided to take their hide and seek game to the next level by exploring Castlevania for new caves where they could play.

 I am sure you all know the importance of the perfect hideout.
 That place where your friends can’t find you that easy, and the one that assures you that, at the end of the day, you will be the winner no one was able to find.

 After a few minutes of flight over the colorful fields of Castlevania, they were in front of two new caves ready to be explored.
 TomBat entered one cave, and his friend entered the other.

 The cave that TomBat entered was like a straight gallery and, no matter how far you went ahead, you were still able to see the light at the end of the tunnel.
 From TomBat’s point of view, this cave was great, as there were enough cracks on the walls where he could hide.

 On the other hand, the cave AnonymousBat entered was like a labyrinth.
 The deeper he went into the cave, the scarier the feeling was.
 No light, not enough air, and lots of spider webs.
 Yet, this could be the ultimate hiding place, since TomBat is really skittish, so there will be no change he could enter too deep into the cave.
 However, TomBat and AnonymousBat enjoyed the fair play.

-So, when they met outside to draw the conclusion if this new place will take their hide and seek adventures at the next level, they concluded that they should keep on searching until they will find a cave that’s more like a combination between the two things they just explored.
+So, when they met outside to draw the conclusion if this new place will take their hide and seek adventures to the next level, they concluded that they should keep on searching until they will find a cave that’s more like a combination of the two things they just explored.